 A simple way to prepare Chinese-style braised chicken wings.
 The use of whole white peppercorns makes this dish unusually aromatic.

-I experienced some culture shock when I came to England the first time as a postgraduate student.
-I was shocked by the price of food.
-When doing grocery shopping, I used to convert the price shown in pounds into Chinese currency.
-“That’s far too expensive!”
-I would murmur to myself.
+Many years ago, I experienced some culture shock when I came to England the first time as a postgraduate student.
+I was shocked by the high price of food.
 However, there was one thing that surprised me with its relatively low price: chicken wings.
-In Europe, chicken wings are much cheaper than chicken breast, whereas in China they are the most expensive parts.
-That was a great discovery for me as I was on a budget, and most importantly, I LOVE chicken wings!
-They are flavoursome, juicy, delicious served either warm or cold.

 A few years ago, I was impressed by a chicken dish that I had in a restaurant in Beijing.
 It was steamed pieces of a whole chicken with lots of whole white peppercorns.
-This dish is spicy but it doesn’t burn your mouth (very different from the sensation that chilli provides).
-It has a wonderful aroma that will linger in your mouth for quite a while.
+It was spicy but it didn’t create a burning sensation in my mouth (very different from what chillies do).
+It had a wonderful aroma that lingered in my mouth for quite a while.

 In order to make it completely fuss-free, I give it a couple of my own twists: using chicken wings instead of cutting a whole chicken into small pieces (too much bother for everyday cooking); braising it instead of steaming (so it can be done in any wok or pot).

 My version of braised chicken wings is one of our family favourites.
 It goes well with many kinds of staple foods, such as rice, noodles, potatoes or pasta, etc. I served it the other day with egg noodles and green beans as shown in the picture above.
 You can also serve these braised chicken wings cold, as finger food for example.